Rayhatron/matthewgraybosch.com/_posts/opinions/2017-02-03-political-correctness-safe-spaces-free-speech-and-right-to-not-be-offended.md

 ## Concerning Bigoted Speech

 One commenter on the Reddit thread that inspired this post said the following at the end of their comment.
-I won't link to it because the thread itself has been locked and removed.
+I won't link to it or name names because the thread itself has been locked and removed.

 > It should be possible to say to someone "I think what you said was a little bit racist" and not have it be a big deal.